“You, Lord, who know the hearts of all,

 They knew, however, that the world was not their prize.
 Their prize was the everlasting life to which Jesus would eventually call them.
 In that regard, they could certainly count themselves winners.

-FAITH ACTION: We are winners in the Lord.
-Ask yourself: What part of the prize of your faith have you not shared with others?
+FAITH ACTION: What part of the prize of your faith have you not shared with others?
 Take the time today to share your faith.
 It might be as simple as gathering the family together to pray.
 It might be to visit someone sick or shut-in.
 It might be witnessing to a co-worker.
-Share your bounty with others today.
+Whatever it is, share your bounty with others today.